Planting blue spruce tree is rewarding; it is an attractive native American conifer, read below to know more about blue spruce care and growing.

 Regular watering is required for the young plant.
 Once established, watering must be abundant but infrequent only during the dry spells.
 All conifers need a vital water supply in the fall before frost to accumulate reserves; this allows them to withstand the sun’s rays in March when plants still have their feet in the gel, causing called spring burn.

 Planting area around this magnificent conifer should be kept clean and weed free, especially when the plant is not well established.
 A good thick cedar mulch or of other organic matter is sufficient to prevent annual weeds.

 Do not prune these trees.
 They do best when their branches are allowed to grow all the way to the ground.

 Pests and Diseases

-Use a magnifying glass to examine the needles of your blue spruce for signs of Rhizosphaera needlecast (Rhizosphaera kalkhoffii), a fungus that causes needlecast disease.
+Use a magnifying glass to examine the needles of your blue spruce for signs of Rhizosphaera needle cast (Rhizosphaera kalkhoffii), a fungus that causes needle cast disease.
 It pushes through the stomata of the affected needles and looks like fuzzy black spots.
 If not treated, blue spruce needles turn purple to brown and eventually fall.
-Although the fungus doesn’t usually kills the tree.
-Besides this blue spruce trees are also susceptinle to white pine weevils.
+Although, the fungus doesn’t usually kill the tree.
+Besides this blue spruce trees are also susceptible to white pine weevils.